IvanSerbeniuk/SevenChecker/README.md

 ```

+# **It is actively maintained and updated daily to improve functionality and code quality**

 ## Overview
 The `isitnumberseven` function is a meticulously crafted Python function that determines whether a given number is the illustrious **7** or just another impostor.
 Built with clarity and precision, it evaluates an input number and returns a string verdict, celebrating the discovery of 7 or gently dismissing all others.
 This function is part of the **SevenChecker** project, a whimsical yet functional tool designed to highlight the uniqueness of the number 7 in a sea of integers.

 ### Why Seven?
 The number 7 holds a special place in human culture—lucky in games, mystical in folklore, and revered in countless traditions. `isitnumberseven` captures this fascination by making 7 the star of the show, giving it the spotlight it deserves while relegating other numbers to the sidelines.